 Born in L.A. – lower Alabama, that is – Lillie Brock took the country road to the city, studying psychology and education as an undergraduate and graduate student, which led to work as an educational therapist for emotionally disturbed children.
 Her professional background includes time as an executive in the non-profit sector and corporate training, work that has took her to cities around the US and throughout the world.

 A sought-after executive coach, keynote speaker and gifted facilitator, Lillie has years of experience assisting organizations in the business and nonprofit sectors to develop and integrate productive change.
 Lillie’s passion for helping others led to a significant life and professional change of her own, a decision to enter ministry full-time.
 She is pursuing a graduate divinity degree at the Episcopal Divinity School in Cambridge, Massachusetts.
 Lillie is co-author of The Change Cycle™, How People Can Survive and Thrive in Organizational Change.
-Lillie lives in Saint Louis, Missouri.
+Lillie lives in Sarasota, Florida.